a slow archive of black study

 Annabelle, my grandmother’s 1960 Cadillac - my mom and I in the background.
 1980.

 I inhabit Elissa Blount Moorhead’s articulation of a slow archive as something that grows with you.
 When Blount Moorhead named the archive as slow, she was referring to her home, her family, and the archive and archival practices of their black living.
 A slow archive provides an account of material and social black life as well as systems of knowledge production that refuse the expectations of what would be called institutionally legitimate organization.
-Slowness, a mode of enacting blackness as practice, complicates institutional logics. a slow archive practices towards abolition and exodus?
+Slowness, a mode of enacting blackness as practice, complicates institutional logics. a slow archive practices towards abolition and exodus.

 black study